 Google started rolling out Android O as a public beta for some of the more recent Pixel and Nexus devices in May 2017, but now it's official, Google confirmed on 21 August that carrier testing is underway for devices.

-All the Nexus and Pixel devices should now be running Oreo, with Android 8.1, now rolling out, arriving on the Pixel XL 2 in the UK on 14 December.
+All the Nexus and Pixel devices should now be running Android Oreo 8.1, after it began rolling out on 14 December following the launch of the Pixel 2 and Pixel 2 XL.

 Android Oreo update: Asus

-Along with the official launch of five new ZenFone 4 models, Asus confirmed that the ZenFone 4 and ZenFone 3 series would both be upgraded to Android Oreo by the second half of 2018, so a little while to wait yet.
+Along with the official launch of five new ZenFone 4 models, Asus initially confirmed that the ZenFone 4 and ZenFone 3 series would both be upgraded to Android Oreo by the second half of 2018.
+With the Zenfone 4 already having started receiving the update, the ZenFone 3 shouldn't be too far behind.

 Asus did also say that the ZenFone 3 would get the latest ZenUI 4.0 shortly after the ZenFone 4 is released.